abdullahzafar472/Projects/README.md

-All the included projects were developed by me and my team.
+All the included projects were developed by me and partially by my team.
 Copying and pasting the uploaded Projects for university projects/tasks is a serious offence, and may result to unwanted consequences.
+For further questions, please contact me at: abdullah.zafar@stud.hshl.de